First Published in Habibi, Spring 96, Vol 15, No. 2

 The great news is, although for the moment her stage career in Cairo is still “on hold,” she has a whole new horizon before her.
 Nadia Hamdi is dancing again and will be back in America for a more extended tour in Spring of 1997.
 Who knows if or when it will happen again after that.
 After all, the pumpkin might arrive at any moment to take Cinderella home from the ball.

-Morocco (Carolina Varga Dinicu) has performed and taught seminars in the United States, Canada, Europe, Morocco, Israel, and Egypt.
+Morocco (Carolina Varga Dinicu) has performed and taught seminars in the United States, Canada, Europe, Morocco, Israel, Turkey, China and Egypt.
 Her company, the Casbah Dance Experience, was created in New York City to present Mideastern and North African dance in concert and school settings, and has been awarded numerous choreographic and cultural services grants.
 She has spent over thirty-two years researching on-site the music, steps and styles of regional dances in the Middle East.